Protected

 parseProtected

-Parse a string that potentially represents an IP or CIDR address.
+Parses a string potentially representing an IP or CIDR address.

 Optional